 The welfare of children is always paramount, and responsibility lies first and foremost with the parents.
 The Local Authority’s social services departments are under a legal obligation to intervene if they believe children may be at risk and are concerned about a child and their welfare.

-The intervention and investigations can be hugely traumatic for everyone, and given their complexity and consequences, it’s essential that you seek expert help at the earliest opportunity.
+The intervention and investigations can be hugely traumatic for everyone, and given their complexity and consequences, it’s essential that you seek expert help from a care proceedings solicitor at the earliest opportunity.

-Our Children Law specialists can support you and your family with any children law matter such as:
+Our Children Law specialists can support you and your family with any matter relating to children’s law, such as:

 - Where children may have suffered sexual abuse, physical or emotional harm